 Student Aid Report (SAR)

-After you send your FAFSA application to the federal processor (Dept. of Education), you will receive a Student Aid Report in the mail (if you applied by paper application) or by the WEB (if you applied online).
+After you send your FAFSA application to the United States Department of Education (USDE), you will receive a Student Aid Report (SAR) in the mail (if you applied by paper application) or by the WEB (if you applied online).
 The SAR is a hard copy of the information you provided on the FAFSA.
 This report tells you your Expected Family Contribution (EFC).
 It also gives you the opportunity to correct any errors or update your data.
 If you estimated your financial information when you originally filed, you must now use the SAR to correct your data with accurate information.
 Use Part II of the SAR to do this, and return Part II to the Federal Processor.
 The third thing the SAR report shows you is the colleges that will receive your financial information.
 Important: Be sure that the Chestnut Hill College code, number 003245, is listed on the SAR.

 Men aged 18 through 25 are required to register with the Selective Service System in order to receive federal funding.
 If you are between the ages of 18-25 and have not registered, please register at www.sss.gov as soon as possible.
 If you are over the age of 25 and have not registered for the Selective Service, please contact the Financial Aid Office immediately.